-When your readers are looking for some part of your communication, they may be looking not for a specific paragraph but a particular table, drawing, or other graphic aid.
+When your readers are looking for some part of your communication, they may be looking not for a certain paragraph, but for a particular table, drawing, or other graphic aid.
 You can help them by including a list of tables and a list of figures.
-By custom, the list of figures and list tables follow the table of contents.
+By custom the list of figures and list tables follows the table of contents.
 Figure 4 shows a sample list of figures.